ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 * Integration with RediSearch or Query Engine for flexible schemas.

-The typical use cases are as follows:
+The typical use cases of Redis Vector are as follows:

 * Semantic document search for RAG pipelines.